What if? Former Chiefs WR wishes he could have played with Patrick Mahomes - NewsBreak

 What if?
 Former Chiefs WR wishes he could have played with Patrick Mahomes

-KANSAS CITY, Mo.
-(WDAF) — A fan account tweeted out former Kansas City Chiefs wide receiver Dwayne Bowe’s stats from his 2010 season which he responded by saying, “ imagine IF I had Pat Mahomes, no offense to Matt Cassel. “
+KANSAS CITY, Mo. — After a fan account tweeted out former Kansas City Chiefs wide receiver Dwayne Bowe’s stats from his 2010 season, Bowe responded by saying, “ imagine IF I had Pat Mahomes, no offense to Matt Cassel. “

 2010 Stats